-Add a CN tag to every frame transmitted on a CN priority value.
-The CN tag contains at least an RPID, and perhaps the frame's original priority value, as well.

-- We can do this, now.

-Refine Link Aggregation to include a means for coordinated use of the CN tag for flow distribution.

-- This is a job for later.
+- Add a CN tag to every frame transmitted using a CN priority value. - We can do this, now. - We need to pick a solution to the "all RPIDs = 1" issue. - Refine Link Aggregation to include a means for coordinated use of the CN tag for flow distribution. - This is a job for later.